EMPLOYMENT OPPORTUNITIES AT OCA

 Position Overview:

-Reporting to the Head of School, the Director of Institutional Advancement and Finance is responsible for participating in the identification, cultivation, and solicitation of prospects, including expanding parent and grandparent donor base, and providing day-to-day leadership for annual campaign and special events.
-This job is accomplished through the individual’s own direct efforts as well as through managing a team of professional staff and effectively leveraging the skills and volunteer contributions of parents and Board members.
-The Director of Institutional Advancement and Finance is also responsible for identifying and overseeing process of obtaining grant and loan opportunities in partnership with staff grant writer and controller.
+Reporting to the Head of School, the Director of Development is responsible for providing innovative and strategic leadership for institutional advancement.
+The Director articulates all campaign strategies; participates in the identification, cultivation and solicitation of prospects; oversees all advancement activities; and represents the School in the community.
+This job is accomplished through the individual’s own direct efforts as well as through managing a team of professional staff and effectively leveraging the skills and volunteer contributions of parents and alumni, board members, and staff.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-- Recruiting and training parent volunteers to support development efforts.
+Recruiting and training parent volunteers to support development efforts. - Working proactively with the Director of Marketing to prepare solicitation materials and development-related communications.

 - Overseeing the recording of gifts in a database management system according to all IRS specifications, and School policies and procedures in a timely, organized, and accurate manner.